Did you know?

 Household financial wealth is the total value of a household’s financial worth.
-In Iceland, the average household net financial wealth is lower than the OECD average of 40 516 USD.
-While the ideal measure of household wealth should include real assets (e.g. land and dwellings), such information is currently available for only a small number of OECD countries.
+In Iceland, the average household net financial wealth per capita is estimated at 43 045 USD, higher than the OECD average of 42 903 USD.
+While the ideal measure of household wealth should include non-financial assets (e.g. land and dwellings), such information is currently available for only a small number of OECD countries.

 More ResourcesHow's Life? at a Glance

 Having a job brings many important benefits, including: providing a source of income, improving social inclusion, fulfilling one’s own aspirations, building self-esteem and developing skills and competencies.
 In Iceland, 80% of the working-age population aged 15 to 64 has a paid job.
 This figure is much higher than the OECD employment average of 65% and the highest rate in the OECD.
 Employment rates are generally higher for individuals with a higher level of education; in Iceland an estimated 90% of individuals with at least a tertiary education have a paid job, compared with an estimated 70% for those without an upper secondary education.
 This 20 percentage point difference is much lower than the OECD average of 33 percentage points and suggests the job market in Iceland is relatively inclusive.